-Denver Employees Retirement Plan Schedule 5 J. Early Retirement Eligibility: Attainment of age 55 (60 for members hired on or after July 1, 2011) and completion of 5 years.
+Schedule 5 Eligibility: Attainment of age 55 (60 for members hired on or after July 1, 2011) and completion of 5 years.
 Benefit: Benefit accrued to date of retirement, reduced by 3% (6% for members hired on or after July 1, 2011) per year from age 65 to reflect commencement of benefit at an earlier age.
-K. Temporary Early Retirement Pending approval of a disability application, a retirement benefit is available to an active, vested member who is at least age 55 or age 60, if hired on or after July 1, 2011.
+Pending approval of a disability application, a retirement benefit is available to an active, vested member who is at least age 55 or age 60, if hired on or after July 1, 2011.
 This benefit is designed to provide income to the member during the process of fulfilling the disability application requirements.
 There is a three year limit on this retirement benefit.
-L. Deferred Retirement Eligibility: Any vested employee who terminates service for any reason other than retirement, disability, or death and leaves their accumulated contributions on deposit in the trust fund.
+Eligibility: Any vested employee who terminates service for any reason other than retirement, disability, or death and leaves their accumulated contributions on deposit in the trust fund.
 Benefit: Based on the formula in effect at the time of separation from service.
 Payment may commence any month after the member's 55th birthday, if hired prior to July 1, 2011, or after the member's 60th birthday, if hired July 1, 2011 or later.
-M. Service Connected Disability Eligibility: Any employee who becomes totally and permanently disabled as defined in Denver Municipal Code Section 18-408(d) which arises out of and in the course of the member's employment with the employer.
+Eligibility: Any employee who becomes totally and permanently disabled as defined in Denver Municipal Code Section 18-408(d) which arises out of and in the course of the member's employment with the employer.
 Benefit: Based on the greater of 20 years of service or actual service plus 10 years.
 Total credited service cannot exceed the credited service the member would have earned at age 65.
 Normal Form: straight life annuity.
-N. Non-Service Connected Disability Eligibility: Any vested employee who becomes totally and permanently disabled as defined in Denver Municipal Code Section 18-408(e) which does not occur as a result of a service connected disability.
+Eligibility: Any vested employee who becomes totally and permanently disabled as defined in Denver Municipal Code Section 18- 408(e) which does not occur as a result of a service connected disability.
 Benefit: The higher of 75% of the amount calculated for a service- connected disability or the amount calculated for an early retirement.
 Normal Form: straight life annuity.
-O. Death in the Line of Duty The active member's surviving spouse is awarded the retirement benefit the member would have been entitled at their normal retirement date based on the higher of 15 years of service or actual credited service plus 5 years.
+The active member's surviving spouse is awarded the retirement benefit the member would have been entitled at their normal retirement date based on the higher of 15 years of service or actual credited service plus 5 years.
 Total credited service cannot exceed the credited service the member would have earned at age 65.
 If there is no surviving spouse but the member has children under age 21, then the benefit shall be paid until the youngest child becomes age 21.
 If there is no surviving spouse and no children under age 21, then the benefit shall be paid to a designated beneficiary.